alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-15-types-of-taqlid.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Meaning and types of Taqlid and the ruling on each type"
+active: fatwas
 hijri: Safar 28, 1442 AH
-source: "Fatawa Al-lajnah Al-Da'imah no. 11296-2"
 lang: en
-category: [madhabs]
+layout: post
-note: true
+mass_edited: true
-active: fatwas
-summary: "Some scholars defined Taqlid as following a person's religious view without knowing the evidence upon which it is based.
-Some other scholars said that Taqlid means the acceptance of a person's religious view with no evidence."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-lajnah Al-Da'imah no. 11296-2
+summary: Some scholars defined Taqlid as following a person's religious view without knowing the evidence upon which it is based.
+Some other scholars said that Taqlid means the acceptance of a person's religious view with no evidence.
+title: Meaning and types of Taqlid and the ruling on each type
 ---

 Question: